 (tbil, dbil, & indbil) is a pigment formed from the breakdown of red blood cells, which is excreted by the liver.
 It may be elevated with increased red blood cell breakdown or liver damage.
 You should consult your physician for elevated values, especially if AST is also elevated.
 Low values are not of significance.

-Creatinine, Blood Urea Nitrogen (BUN), and BUN / Creatinine Ratio
+Creatine, Blood Urea Nitrogen (BUN), and BUN/Creatinine Ratio

 (CREA, BUN, & BN/CR) are waste products primarily excreted by the kidneys.
 BUN may be slightly elevated in people on a high protein diet or having exercised heavily.
 Both tend to be elevated in kidney disease and if either is elevated, you should consult your physician.
 Low BUN values may be seen in liver disease.
 Minor abnormalities of BUN/creatinine ratio with normal BUN and Creatinine values are of no significance.